 - Is the management structure flat or hierarchical?
 The flatter an organization, the more flexibility and discretion you often have when it comes to making a decision on how to get your work done.
 On the flipside, you might not have as much opportunity for advancement or movement to other positions.
 It can also mean that the organization is newer and so are processes and procedures—not to imply that this is always the case by any means.
 The more hierarchical the organization, the longer it often takes to move through the chain of commands for approval on projects and initiatives, and you might not have as much visibility to the higher leaders of your department or organization.

-- Do I prefer a large vs. a small company?
+- Do I prefer to work for a large company or a small company?
 A large company might look good on your resume, but a small company might allow for more visibility.
 On the flip side, a smaller company might present you with fewer opportunities for advancement.

-- Do you prefer a company that focuses on the community?
+- What core values am I looking for in an organization?
+For example, am I looking for an employer that focuses on the community?
 Do they have a volunteer policy?
 Do they care about giving back to the community for which they support?

-- Would you prefer to work for a non-profit or for-profit organization?
+- Would I prefer to work for a non-profit or for-profit organization?

-- Are you looking for a company that's environmentally friendly and has green initiatives?
+- Am I looking for a company that's environmentally friendly and has green initiatives?

 - Does the company reward and value its employees?
 Do they have a good service award and recognition program in place?
 Do they have solid health and welfare benefits in place?

-- Do you want to work for a startup or established organization?
+- Do I prefer working in a startup or an established organization?
 Are you looking for the thrill of helping to build a company, or do you prefer the stability of a more established company?